*Information about what to prepare can be seen on our scheduling site.

 STUDENT INFORMATION ONLY - PLEASE READ IF YOU ARE CURRENTLY IN HIGH SCHOOL OR BELOW

-The tuition for students cast in the show is $365 (the deposit counts as part of this).
+The tuition for students cast in the show is $385 (the deposit counts as part of this).
 The balance needs to be paid by the first rehearsal.
 There are a limited number of need based scholarships available for each production.
-Please email our Education Director, Heather Biddle, if you are interested in applying for a scholarship.
+Please email our Education Director, Taylor Wallis, if you are interested in applying for a scholarship.

 Please read and be familiar with our policies before auditioning

 All children, ages 5-18, are invited to audition.
 Everyone who auditions for a Sophomore, Junior or Senior Production will be cast in the show!
 Those who audition should come prepared to read from the script provided and to sing a song of your own choice.
 Beginners may sing any song you are comfortable singing.
-Advanced performers should choose a song from traditional musical theatre (no pop/top 40) and bring sheet music in your key.
-An accompanist will be provided, or you may bring a CD or cassette (music only – no vocals).
-A CD/cassette player will be provided.
+Advanced performers should choose a song from traditional musical theatre and bring sheet music in your key.
+An accompanist will be provided, or you make bring a recorded accompaniment on your own device (music only – no vocals).
+We do not have a CD player, so please no CDs.
 Please come dressed to dance, and wear appropriate, closed-toe shoes – no sandals, please!

 All students are required to serve on a production committee (about a 3 to 5 hour commitment).
 Details will be provided at auditions.